18–22 May 2025

 Description

 The implementation of cryogenic distribution systems with solid-state switches, such as those required in hydrogen-electric aircraft, faces challenges in achieving both electrical and thermal isolation for gate drivers.
 Traditional methods, including magnetic and capacitive isolation, are unsuitable for systems requiring thermal isolation.
-This article introduces a novel, partially cryogenic gate driver for gallium nitride high-electron-mobility transistors (GaN HEMT).
-It utilizes optical isolation through power over fiber (POF) as well as signal over fiber.
-POF addresses both the thermal and electrical isolation challenges by leveraging the low thermal conductivity of glass and its demonstrated efficiency in transmitting power under cryogenic conditions.
-The control of the gate driver can be at ambient temperatures while the GaN HEMT driving side can be at cryogenic temperatures.
-Following the introduction of the gate driver, the performance will be measured at a range of temperatures using a double-pulse tester and compared to a traditional implementation of a gate-driver.
+Power Over Fiber (POF) addresses both the thermal and electrical isolation challenges by leveraging the low thermal conductivity of glass and its demonstrated efficiency in transmitting power under cryogenic conditions.
+Both of these advantages make it a prime candidate for providing isolated power to solid-state switch gate drivers.
+This article will characterize the performance of an 850 nm POF converter across temperatures down to 100 K.

 Authors